DaniilPalii/Configuration.GitConfig/README.md

 ```
 [include]
-	path = X:/Configurations/Git/.gitconfig
+	path = X:/Configuration/Git/.gitconfig
 ```

-Remember to use slashes not backslashes in path!
+Remember to use slashes and not backslashes in path!